Moldytzu/mOS/README.md

     - Serial debug console
     - Userspace libraries

+## Goals
+mOS is designed to be an useful and lightweight OS that doesn't comply with any already written specification while supporting older and newer hardware.

 ## Lines of code
 mOS (kernel+userspace+libraries) consist of 10825 lines of code (as of 20 Aug.
 2023).